amitsinha07/workBenchTesting/README.md

-# ONDC Buyer App in Go
+# ONDC Buyer & Seller App in Go

-This is a dummy implementation of an ONDC (Open Network for Digital Commerce) Buyer Application Platform (BAP) in Go.
-It implements the basic ONDC protocol APIs for a buyer application.
+This is a dummy implementation of an ONDC (Open Network for Digital Commerce) application that supports both Buyer Application Platform (BAP) and Seller Application Platform (SAP) functionality in Go.
+It implements the basic ONDC protocol APIs for both buyer and seller applications.

 ## Project Structure